Framber Valdez: 2025

 On January 9, 2025, Valdez agreed to an $18 million salary with the Astros for the season, in his final year of arbitration eligibility.
 Valdez made his fourth consecutive Opening Day start, tossing seven scoreless innings to lead a 3–1 win over the New York Mets.
 (Note: Valdez' start surpassed Dallas Keuchel for most consecutive Opening Day starts for the Astros by a left-hander, with 3; he also became the fifth in franchise history make at least four Opening Day starts, following J. R. Richard (5 consecutive), Mike Scott (5), Shane Reynolds (5), and Roy Oswalt (8).)
 After having hurled nine innings on May 30 against the Tampa Bay Rays with one run on three hits surrendered, batterymate Yainer Díaz connected for a walk-off home run in the bottom of the ninth inning to secure a complete-game, 2–1 victory.
 Valdez' effort tied Darryl Kile's club record for lowest pitch count in a complete game (83), who did so during his no-hitter in 1993.
 Valdez recorded his 974th strikeout on June 29 versus the Chicago Cubs to pass Kile for 10th place in Astros history.
 On July 5 versus the Los Angeles Dodgers, he reached 1,000 career innings.
 On July 29 versus the Washington Nationals, he recorded his 1,000th career strikeout when he struck out Alex Call in the third inning.
 With that strikeout, Valdez became the 10th pitcher in Astros history to reach 1,000 strikeouts.

+After giving up a grand slam to Trent Grisham in the Astros' September 3 loss to the New York Yankees, Valdez was embroiled in controversy when he hit catcher Cesar Salazar in the chest with a 96 mile-per-hour sinker on the very next pitch.
+Valdez was accused by many of intentionally crossing up his catcher.
+Valdez and Salazar denied the allegations.

+Detroit Tigers

+On February 10, 2026, Valdez signed a three-year, $115 million contract with the Detroit Tigers.
+He began the 2026 Tigers season as the No. 2 starter, behind Tarik Skubal.
+On May 5, Valdez had his worst outing as a pitcher, giving up 10 runs in 3+ innings vs. the Boston Red Sox.
+In the fourth inning, after giving up back-to-back homers to Willson Contreras and Wilyer Abreu, he proceeded to hit Trevor Story in the back with a four-seam fastball.
+After the benches cleared, as the HBP seemed intentional, Valdez was subsequently ejected.
+As with the previous controversy with Salazar, Valdez denied the allegations.
+He was subsequently suspended for six games and fined, with manager A.J.
+Hinch also being suspended for one game.